Ivor McIntyre

-Ivor Ewing McIntyre, (6 October 1899 – 12 March 1928) was a pilot in the Royal Australian Air Force (RAAF).
-He gained national recognition in 1924 when he and Wing Commander Stanley Goble became the first men to circumnavigate Australia by air.
+Ivor Ewing McIntyre (6 October 1899 – 12 March 1928) was an Australian pilot who served in the Royal Australian Air Force (RAAF).
+He gained national recognition in 1924, when he and Wing Commander Stanley Goble became the first men to circumnavigate Australia by air.
 Two years later, under the command of Group Captain Richard Williams, McIntyre piloted the first international flight undertaken by an RAAF plane and crew; this feat earned him the first Air Force Cross awarded to an RAAF member.
 Born and raised in England, McIntyre had served with the Royal Naval Air Service and Royal Air Force in World War I before joining the RAAF.
 He left the Air Force in 1927 to become an instructor with the South Australian branch of the Australian Aero Club, and died after a plane crash the following year.

 Early career

 Ivor Ewing McIntyre was born on 6 October 1899 in Kent, England, the son of Captain Duncan McIntyre.
 He joined the Royal Naval Air Service (RNAS) in 1917, and saw action in World War I as a flight sub-lieutenant.
 McIntyre transferred to the Royal Air Force (RAF) on its creation as an independent service in 1918, and was a lieutenant when awarded the Air Force Cross in the 1919 New Year Honours.
 He was granted a short-service commission in the RAF as a flying officer on 12 December 1919.

 McIntyre joined the Royal Australian Air Force (RAAF) in 1923.
 In November that year, he piloted a survey flight between Melbourne and Sydney, and carried out a similar mission between Melbourne and Hobart in February 1924.
 In July 1925, McIntyre was tasked by the Chief of the Air Staff with intercepting a squadron of the United States Pacific Fleet as it approached Melbourne on a flag-waving visit; he succeeded in doing so despite poor weather and not without, according to the official history of the inter-war RAAF, "an enormous element of luck, not to mention risk".